riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Select **Single View App** under the iOS tab and press next.

+Give your project a name like **SettingUpAnApp**, as this won't be our tic tac toe app.
+Finish setting up your project, making sure that **Swift** is selected as the project language.

 ## Launch Screens

 A launch screen is what appears as soon as your app is launched, quickly replaced by your app's first screen.
 It allows your app to seem to loads faster.
 According to Apple's [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/launch-screen/), the launch screen should have placeholder UI elements that appear identical to your app's first screen, without any text — _since it won't be localized_.